ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 ## After installation - configuring Mbed CLI

-Mbed CLI will not work properly without some manual configuration.<!--I'm still trying to understand whether this is true for people who use the compilers, or only for people who do manual installations-->
+Mbed CLI will not work properly without some manual configuration.<!--I'm still trying to understand whether this is true for people who use the compilers, or only for people who do manual installations.
+If the answer is that everyone needs it, then we need to link to this from all the installer bits.-->

 ### Mandatory: setting PATH variables